Ajith-Kumar-Nelliparthi/Leaning_LLM-S_From_Scratch/Day_01(LLm_fundamentals, positional_embedding)/readme.md

-## Learnde LLM fundamentals, Positional Embeddings, Tokenization
+## Learned LLM fundamentals, Positional Embeddings, Tokenization

 - **Positional Embeddings**:
 - Positional embeddings are a technique used in natural language processing (NLP) to incorporate the position of a word in a sentence into the input of a neural network.
 This is particularly useful in transformer-based models, where the input is a sequence of tokens (words or subwords) and the model needs to understand the order of these tokens.